 We also have ‘The Wee Hut’ urinal for the boys.
 It has its own sink unit with cold water tap.

 Wood fired/solar power shower

 The large shower has space to get changed and hang up your clothes and towels.
-Water for the shower is heated using a combination of solar panels and our rocket stove.
+Water for the shower is heated using a combination of solar panels and a wood fired rocket stove.
 After a lot of experimentation we have discovered that water is one of the most difficult substances to heat.
 As it can take several hours to heat a full tank we light the stove just once a day.
 The water heats up in the afternoon, ready for showers in the evening or the next morning.
 When we are busy we don’t have enough hot water for everyone to have a hot shower every day so we ask that campers are considerate of others when using the eco facilities. *PLEASE NOTE* we have plans to install two independent, wood fired, rocket stoves to heat the shower for our 2023 season so that campers have more control over their own hot water and shower times.

 There is no electricity on the meadow.
 All of the power needed to supply lights and water pumps is generated by the sun.
 We do have 12v USB phone charging points in the camp kitchen (phone signal here is mixed), but no 240v plug sockets.

 Battery lanterns and solar chandeliers or wall lights are provided in the StarDome and the Living van & Shepherds hut.
 The fire pits are lit with lanterns and tealights.
 It does get very dark on site at night so you might find it useful to bring a torch with you.